MarkoNS1990/weather_app/README.md

 ## Description

 This is a simple weather app in which you can enter city name and weather info for that city will be shown.
+You can see temperatures both in Fahrenheits or Celsius.
 I used fetch API to fetch the data from weather-api.

 ## Built With